 Threats Posed by Extreme Heat

-Extreme heat is one of the leading causes of weather-related deaths in the United States, killing more people on average (about 600 per year) than hurricanes, lightning, tornadoes, earthquakes, and floods combined.
+Extreme heat is one of the leading causes of weather-related deaths in the United States, killing over 600 per year more than all other impacts (except hurricanes) combined.
 The Billion Dollar Weather Disasters database compiled by the National Oceanic and Atmospheric Administration lists heat waves as four of the top 10 deadliest U.S. disasters since 1980.
-Two heat waves in 1980 and 1988 were particularly deadly and account for the vast majority of extreme weather-related deaths in the database, with Hurricane Katrina (1,833 deaths) as the only non-heat wave event that caused more than 500 fatalities.

-High humidity and elevated nighttime temperatures appear to be key ingredients in causing heat-related illness and mortality.
 Heat stress occurs in humans when the body is unable to cool itself effectively.
 Normally, the body can cool itself through sweating, but when humidity is high, sweat will not evaporate as quickly, potentially leading to heat stroke.
-When there’s no break from the heat at night, it can cause discomfort and lead to health problems, especially for the poor and elderly.
-Daily minimum temperatures in the U.S. are increasing slightly faster than daily maximum temperatures.
+High humidity and elevated nighttime temperatures are likely key ingredients in causing heat-related illness and mortality.
+When there’s no break from the heat at night, it can cause discomfort and lead to health problems, especially for those who are low income or elderly, if access to cooling is limited.

 High temperatures at night can be particularly damaging to agriculture.
 Some crops require cool night temperatures, and heat stress for livestock rises when animals are unable to cool off at night.
 Heat-stressed cattle can experience declines in milk production, slower growth, and reduced conception rates.

-Higher summer temperatures will increase electricity demand for cooling, as has been observed over the past 20 years.
-At the same time, higher temperatures lower the ability of transmission lines to carry power, possibly leading to electricity reliability issues during heat waves.
+While higher summer temperatures increase electricity demand for cooling, at the same time, it also can lower the ability of transmission lines to carry power, possibly leading to electricity reliability issues during heat waves.
 Although warmer winters will reduce the need for heating, modeling suggests that total U.S. energy use will increase in a warmer future.
 In addition, as rivers and lakes warm, their capacity for absorbing waste heat from power plants declines.
-This can reduce the thermal efficiency of power production, make it difficult for power plants to comply with environmental regulations regarding their cooling water.
+This can reduce the thermal efficiency of power production, which makes it difficult for power plants to comply with environmental regulations regarding their cooling water.